 Make sure that you use the connection string with Full access, not Listen access.
 The listen access string does not have permissions to send notifications.

 Then add the following lines in the Main method:

-With the console application set as the startup project, press the F5 key to run the application.
+Right click the console application project in Visual Studio and click Set as StartUp Project to set it as the startup project.
+Then press the F5 key to run the application.

 You will receive a toast notification on all registered devices.
 Clicking or taping on the toast banner loads the app.

 You can find all the supported payloads in the toast catalog, tile catalog, and badge overview topics on MSDN.